Cape spiny mouse: Behaviour

 Cape spiny mice may live singly or in small groups.
 They feed almost exclusively on seeds, especially ant dispersed seeds of Restionaceae and Proteaceae with elaiosomes.
 The remainder of the diet consists of green plant material and insects, millipedes, and snails.
 In addition, the cape spiny mouse feed extensively on Protea humiflora flower.

 Breeding

 Rather than having one set breeding season, cape spiny mice are opportunistic breeders, only reproducing when they have sufficient food sources.
 They produce litters of 2-5 pups.

 Value

 The cape spiny mouse contributes significantly to the pollination of Protea humiflora, and in turn gains the food resources that enable winter breeding.
-In addition to being a potential pollinator for a number of plant species, it also has a role in seed predation and hoarding in the fynbos, potentially contributing to the evolution of myrmecochory as a mechanism to evade rodent seed predation.
+It is also the primary pollinator of Erica hanekomii, a low-growing, mat-forming plant with pendulous flowerheads, containing significant amounts of sugar-rich nectar.
+In addition to being a potential pollinator for further fynbos plant species, it also has a role in seed predation and hoarding in the fynbos, potentially contributing to the evolution of myrmecochory as a mechanism to evade rodent seed predation.